Meet UAE's Generation Beta: The first babies born in 2025

 At LLH Hospital, Abu Dhabi, a Filipina mum gave birth to a baby girl at 12.01am.
 Weighing 4kg, baby Amariah Kheziah brought joy and celebrations to her proud parents Norpa Nalud Taja and Asraf.

-Just as she was checking the clock that night, Dr Sausan Abdul Rahman knew her mission would be extrav special.
+As she was checking the clock that night, Dr Sausan Abdul Rahman knew her mission would be extra special.

 "In my decades of practice, every baby brings a different story of joy.
 [This time,] I’ve had the honour of welcoming the first members of Generation Beta," said the obstetrics and gynaecology consultant, who delivered Ghayah at Burjeel Hospital, Abu Dhabi, who delivered